Pascal Pinon (band): Music

-In November 2015 Jófríður described their album Sundur (produced by Ásthildur) as "... raw and real, minimalistic and a bit melancholic... " After its release in 2016, reviewers gave the album high praise: Tony Clayton-Lea in The Irish Times said that in Sundur "... the sisters manage to construct a minimal soundscape that is part sad dream, part tender magic... " Derval McCloat described Sundur as "... a stirring account of humanity, love, loss, hope and, above all, sisterhood... ", "Theirs is an imagination with few bounds, moulded by a musical skill that has learnt through experience that restraint can work to its advantage, and that less is often more... " and "... a series of magical moments at times shrouded in mystery, Sundur gives us a glimpse into the secret world of siblings, a fascinating phenomenon that transcends the physical."
+In November 2015 Jófríður described their album Sundur (produced by Ásthildur) as "... raw and real, minimalistic and a bit melancholic... " After its release in 2016, reviewers praised the album: Tony Clayton-Lea in The Irish Times said that in Sundur "... the sisters manage to construct a minimal soundscape that is part sad dream, part tender magic... " Derval McCloat described Sundur as "... a stirring account of humanity, love, loss, hope and, above all, sisterhood... ", "Theirs is an imagination with few bounds, moulded by a musical skill that has learnt through experience that restraint can work to its advantage, and that less is often more... " and "... a series of magical moments at times shrouded in mystery, Sundur gives us a glimpse into the secret world of siblings, a fascinating phenomenon that transcends the physical."
 Sundur was featured as one of The Line of Best Fit Fifty Essential Albums of 2016.
 It was named as one of Play Repeat's 10 best albums of 2016.
 New Noise Magazine placed Sundur in their top 16 of 2016.
 Their song When I Can't Sleep was used in the trailer for the Apple TV+ production of Here We Are: Notes For Living on Planet Earth and in the Netflix animated film Hilda and the Mountain King.

-Related Projects
+Related projects

 Jófríður was also the singer for the Icelandic electronic music group Samaris.
 She was a member of the group Gangly and has also contributed to numerous musical projects including: Ólafur Arnalds, Muted, Lapalux, and Low Roar.
-In 2015 Jófríður began a solo career under the name JFDR.
+In 2015 Jófríður began a solo career under the name JFDR. Ásthildur studied at the Iceland Academy of Arts with Peter Máté and Edda Erlendsdóttir and graduated in 2020 with a degree in classical piano performance.
+She has pursued a master's degree in teaching and also teaches piano at the Reykjavík Music School, with emphasis on improvisation and composition.